TeamCodebreakers/IDK/README.md

 ### About the Application <a name="aboutapp"></a>

-The "I don't know..."
-Skill eliminates the headache, "hanger", and indecision about choosing where you or a group want to eat!
-This Skill saves basic user preferences, asks the user to choose from two different food categories, pulls from the Yelp API, and gives back a suggestion following the users preferences.
+The "REPLACE WITH FINAL SKILL NAME" Skill eliminates the headache, "hanger", and indecision about choosing where you or a group want to eat!
+This Skill makes restaurant recommendations based on the Yelp API, by using the users' device location and narrowing it down to a 25 mile radius.
+Users are automatically enrolled in their own personal group & have the option to add and remove additional members from their group.
+Once a recommendation is selected Alexa will send an SMS text with the restaurant information to all memebers of the group.

 **[Return to Top](#top)**